notexplosive/notexplosive.github.io/pages/ludography.markdown

 ## Lay Down Your Roots
 [{{ linkText }}](https://notexplosive.itch.io/roots)
-> Made in 72 hours April 2020 for Ludum Dare 46, remade and re-released September 2020
+> `[Jam]` Made in 72 hours April 2020 for Ludum Dare 46, remade and re-released September 2020

 [Ryan Yoshikami][quarkimo] and I were a 2 person team on this project.
 All of the art is procedural so we didn't "need" an artist.